-However, it has also be shown in^{α} that the greedy nature of the algorithm could lead to having counter-intuitive structures, such as disconnected communities.
-The authors of the paper proceed to introduce a variant of the algorithm called Leiden, solving this problem.
+However, it has also be shown^{a} that the greedy nature of the algorithm could lead to having counter-intuitive structures, such as disconnected communities.
+The authors thus introduced a variant of the algorithm called Leiden, solving this problem.

-^{a}Traag, Waltman, and Eck 2019.
+^aTraag, Waltman, and Eck 2019.